-Field service operations started to shift in early 2020, as vendors began to integrate AI, IoT, predictive analytics and automation into their offerings to improve customer service and field service technicians' efficiency.
+Field service operations shifted in early 2020, as vendors began to integrate AI, IoT, predictive analytics and automation into their offerings to improve customer service and field service technicians' efficiency.

-However, when the COVID-19 pandemic began, remote work took field service operations to a new level.
+The move to remote and hybrid work took field service operations to a new level.
 Organizations needed more visibility into asset status for themselves, customers and partners.
-They could only deploy field service technicians for critical maintenance, which required remote triage capabilities and better project management.
-Then, as business began to resume in person, many of these features became benefits to help organizations improve productivity and asset life.
+Now, as business have either resumed in-person work or embraced hybrid models, many of these features became benefits to help organizations improve productivity and asset life.

-Below are the top field service management vendors to know in 2023, in no particular order.
+The following are the top field service management vendors to know in 2024, in alphabetical order.